hpcaubuserguide/hpcaub_userguide/userdoc/octopus/using_python.rst

     It might be also useful to use the package ``Virtualenvwrapper``.

   - use ``pipenv`` that is a new and powerful way to creating and managing python environments.
-The following an excellent guide on getting started with ``pipenv`` https://robots.thoughtbot.com/how-to-manage-your-python-projects-with-pipenv
+The following is an excellent guide on getting started with ``pipenv`` https://robots.thoughtbot.com/how-to-manage-your-python-projects-with-pipenv

   - install anaconda locally in their home directories

   - compile and install ``python`` from source.
 This is non-trivial and requires good knowledge of what the user is doing, but gives full control on the build process and customization of python.
-For optimial performance, this is the recomended approach.
+For optimal performance, this is the recommended approach.

 Connecting to a jupyter notebook server on a compute node or nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^